sbseltzer/kioku-srs/MODEL.md

 This is a draft of the git-managed filesystem, which acts as a sort of database.
 ```
 .version - Implementation version information for this device
+LOG.txt - Logfile for server.
+Clients can implement their own logging, or log to server.
 /.plugins - where native (compiled/binary) plugins go
   /lua-scripting-engine
     -- files